gpinaki/evalmate/README.md

 - **complete**: Comprehensive evaluation with all available metrics

 ## Token Usage Estimation
-The current version includes estimated token usage and API cost calculations.
-These estimations are based on average token counts per evaluation metric and provide an approximate view of resource usage.
+The API includes approximate token tracking and cost estimates based on metric usage patterns.
+This is useful for developers looking to manage LLM evaluation costs.

 ## Future Roadmap